Kieran-Bacon/Better/docs/ConfigParser.md

 # better.ConfigParser

 A class to represent and interact with configuration files (the ini standard).
-This class performs all of the base functionality expressed within the configparser.ConfigParser package (except interpolation) however it makes use of the standard dictionary methods to make it consistent with dictionaries and to dramatically reduce its size.
+This class performs all of the base functionality expressed within the configparser.ConfigParser package plus type conversion, proper section indentation, assignments (of any type) and better interactions with internal python interfaces.

 ```ini
 [Simple Values]